-Denis Bouriakov was born in Crimea in 1981.
-At the age of ten, he was given a place at the Moscow Central Special Music School, where he studied with Professor Y.N.
-Dolzhikov.
-With the support of the “New Names” International Charity Foundation and the Vladimir Spivakov Foundation, he toured in the next few years as a prodigy soloist to over 20 countries in Europe, Asia, South America, and the U.S., and performed for Pope John Paul II, Prince Michael of Kent, and the presidents of Russia, Romania, and Indonesia.
-When he turned 18, he went on to attend the Royal Academy of Music in London, studying with Professor William Bennett (OBE).
-His graduation in 2001 was accompanied by the Principal’s Award, the diploma for Outstanding Recital, and a Teaching Fellowship Award for the following year.
-In 2006, the Academy awarded him the title Associate of the Royal Academy of Music.
-In 2014 he was awarded the Fellow of the RAM title.
-While in London, Bouriakov freelanced as principal flute with the Philharmonia of London, the London Philharmonic Orchestra, Leeds Opera North, and the Frankfurt Radio Symphony.
+Denis was born in Simferopol, Crimea, and was a prodigy flutist from a young age.
+At the age of 10, he was admitted to the Moscow Central Special School, where he studied with the famous Professor Y.N.
+Dolzhikov, the only French-trained professor in USSR.
+With the support of the “New Names” International Charity Foundation and the Vladimir Spivakov Foundation, Denis toured as a young soloist in over 20 countries in Europe, Asia, South America, and the USA, performing for Pope John Paul the Second, Prince Michael of Kent, and the presidents of Russia, Romania, and Indonesia.
+When he turned 18, Denis went on to attend the Royal Academy of Music in London, studying with Professor William Bennett, OBE.

-Denis’ first full-time orchestral position was as Principal Flute with the Tampere Philharmonic Orchestra in Finland (2005-2008), where he also taught at the Tampere Conservatory of Music.
-In 2008, he was appointed Principal Flute with the Barcelona Symphony under Eiji Oue.
-Later that year he won the Principal Flute position in the Metropolitan Opera in New York.
-His 2017 engagements include recitals, concertos, and coaching and master classes in Europe, Asia, Canada and the U.S.A.
+While studying in London, he competed internationally and freelanced as a Principal Flute with the Philharmonia of London, the London Philharmonic Orchestra, Leeds Opera North, and the Frankfurt Radio Symphony Orchestra.
+He won his first full-time orchestral position in 2005 as Principal Flute with the Tampere Philharmonic Orchestra in Finland, where he also taught at the Tampere Conservatory of Music.
+In 2008 Denis moved to Spain to become the Principal Flute with the Barcelona Symphony Orchestra under Eiji Oue.
+Later that year, Denis won the position as Principal Flute of the Metropolitan Opera in New York and has resided in the United States since 2009.

 Denis plays on an Altus PS model flute and a Miguel S Arista headjoint.